FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 .. centered:: Figure 3.7‑59 Delete local teaching point

-**Run**: Click the "Start Running" icon in the data operation bar of the local teaching point table to perform a single-step operation of the local teaching point and move the robot to the position of this point.
+**Run**: Click the "Start Running" icon in the data operation bar of the local teaching point table to perform a single-point operation of the local teaching point and move the robot to the position of this point.

 .. image:: teaching_pendant_software/run_local_point.png
    :width: 6in